alexl6/CSE-VM-to-WSL2/README.md

 # End
 This is a guide for myself in case I need to set up the system again in the future.
-I might make this available publically if this could be healpful for other.
 Please excuse my poor grammar in this guide.
 Writing in pretty hard when you're only half awake :(